 However, when properly socialized and trained, they are great little companions.
 They are inquisitive and curious, with a sharp and alert mind, and can make great guard dogs too.

-3 Little-Known Facts About Schip-A-Poms
+3 Little-Known Facts About the Schip-A-Pom

 1. Schip-A-Poms are prone to excessive barking.